Deadlines and Lead Times

 Screenshot 2023-12-19 at 2.08.51 PM.png

-• Domain default lead time and Customer default lead time are terms for how long Process lead times should last normally or most often, that is, unless someone chooses otherwise
+• Domain default Lead Time and Customer default Lead Time are terms for how long Process Lead Times should last normally or most often, that is, unless someone chooses otherwise.

 • These can be viewed and edited in Domain Settings or in Customer Preferences: